Resonant

 The original OpenAI whisperPython package works on Mac too.
 It's a cleaner codebase for research and experimentation, with access to every official model variant.
 On Apple Silicon it's slower than whisper.cpp because it doesn't use Core ML or Metal as aggressively, but it's the reference for checking behavior and model output.

-3. A native Mac app built on local Whisper
+3. A native Mac app built on local on-device STT

 Which Whisper model should you use on Mac?